HaveshHere/-Whack-A-Mole/README.md

 - Add selectable game modes with different speeds and timers.

 - Let two people play at the same time to make it competitive.

+## 🚦Running the Project
+1. Clone this repository to your local machine.

+2. Install Intel Quartus Prime (ensure the required version is supported).

+3. Select the correct FPGA device based on the board you are using.
+   - For this project, the DE1-SoC board is used.
+   - Target device: Cyclone V – 5CSEMA5F31C6N.

+4. Open the project in Quartus Prime and compile the design.

+5. Connect the DE1-SoC board to your computer and program the FPGA.

+6. Verify the functionality using the board’s inputs (buttons/switches) and outputs (LEDs and 7-segment display).

 ## 🎥 Video